Dromeroi/Elevator-Pitch/README.md

 4-Time for questions

-  --------We will try to ask every question, anticipating to the obvius ones.
+  --------We will try to ask every question, anticipating to the obvious ones.